Virtual Private Gateway

 Internet Gateway

 The Internet Gateway provides routing from the VPG to public Internet infrastructure.
-When creating a Type-C, Type-F, or Type-G VPG, you can opt to disable the Internet Gateway in order to create a fully enclosed private network.
-In turn, you can use Soracom Canal, Direct, or Door to connect the VPG network environment to your own private network, in order to allow your Air devices to access your servers.
+When creating a Type-F, Type-G, or Type-F2 VPG, you can opt to disable the Internet Gateway to create a fully enclosed private network.
+In turn, you can use Soracom Canal, Direct, or Door to connect the VPG network environment to your private network, allowing your Air devices to access your servers.

 The Internet Gateway setting cannot be modified after a VPG has been created.
 If you decide later to change the Internet Gateway behavior, you must create a new VPG.